drdnar/GortonDigital/README.md

 >
 > (3) Gorton condensed

 I recommend using the medium or heavy weight if used in an aerospace application; heavy for small text 1/8th inch (9 pt) or smaller, medium otherwise.

+## Credits
+Many thanks to Richard Gorton of http://gorton-machine.org for providing photos of physical type, and especially for very-high-resolution photos of the lowercase and normal steel stamp faces.
+Without all the work he put into his Website, there is no way I would have even considered working on this.

+## Licensing
+These typefaces are free to use for **non-commercial** purposes.

+**However,** if you want to use these typefaces for a commerical purpose, you will need a license.
+It is not my intention to make any significant money from this, but, at Richard Gorton's suggestion, we will select a US-based educational non-profit for you to donate your licensing fee to.
+Contact me at rsbartgis@gmail.com for details.

 ## Variants in the Family